TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly_original.md

 ```

-Now submit the job with sbatch.
+Now submit the job with sbatch e.g. ``sbatch 01a_filter-filtlong.sh``.

 Once finished, check your output/filtlong/ directory.
 There should be a compressed fastq output file.
+Filtlong will use ~40 minutes to finish, possibly longer if Orion is busy.
+If the job finish after a couple of minutes, you can suspect that something went wrong!
+Read the file called slurm-<jobID>.out using ``less`` or ``more`` and check if you have any error! _Hint: scroll up to see how to fix one of the possible issues._

 ```bash